babysnakes/asdf-win/README.md

 specific path (see [usage](#usage) below), generate shims and configure global, local and custom version using tools.

+## Dev Environment

+It's possible to work on a different copy of _asdf-win_ for development purposes (e.g. for testing breaking changes).
+One could define the `ASDFW_CUSTOM_APPDIR` environment variable pointing to an alternative installation of asdfw.
+Note that none of the _powershell_ helpers work with this override.
+You'll have to manually install the executables.

 ## Installation (Windows only)

 Once the archive is downloaded and extracted, cd into the directory using